An Introduction to Aston’s Digital Environment

 Accessibility and Usability

 You are reminded that all content you provide for students should be usable and accessible, to those who may have disabilities which affect how they consume online content.
 It is part of your moral and legislative responsibility to make reasonable adjustment to accommodate these students.
-For some practical guidance please see the Mini Guide to Accessibility and Usability.
+For some practical guidance please see:

 If you are teaching a module that has previously run you may want to Course Copy content to use as a starting point.
 It is likely that you will not have access to the previously run version of the Blackboard module, to be able to do this.
-Please get in touch with the Technology Enhanced Learning Team by emailing email@example.com to request access.
+Please get in touch with the administration team in your school/college to request access.
 Additionally, even if you are experienced at using Blackboard, if this is your first time Course Copying content at Aston it is suggested that you request support from the team.

 There is a general expectation that lectures will be recorded where appropriate.
 You must decide if your lecture is appropriate to be recorded.
 When you record a lecture (and indeed when you create any resource) you should be mindful of the content that you are using.
 Please see the following copyright guidance.

 If you decide not to record your lectures or your learning design makes lecture capture irrelevant (Flipped Classroom for example) you might want to create alternative resources for students instead.
-Adobe Presenter is a tool that can be used to create “voice over slide” content.
-You are encouraged to contact the Technology Enhanced Learning Team by emailing firstname.lastname@example.org for guidance and help on creating resources for your students.
+Often this may take the form of “voice over slide” content.
+Panopto can also be used to create this sort of content, as can Power Point.
+You are encouraged to contact the Technology Enhanced Learning Team by emailing email@example.com for guidance and help on creating resources for your students.

 If you do decide to record your live lectures, Aston Replay is the name of our lecture capture service; The software behind this is called Panopto.
 At Aston, Panopto and Aston Replay can be considered as the same thing.